maibennett/website_github/exampleSite/content/about.md

 slug = "about"
 +++

-I am an Assistant Professor at the **IROM department (Statistics Group), McCombs School of Business at the University of Texas at Austin**, and research affilate at **Learning Collider** and the **Population Research Center** at UT Austin.
+I am an Assistant Professor at the **IROM department (Statistics Group), McCombs School of Business at the University of Texas at Austin**, and a research affilate at **Learning Collider** and the **Population Research Center** at UT Austin.
 My research interests relate to developing and improving **statistical methods for causal inference** in observational and experimental studies.
 I also focus on **relevant policy questions in education**, such as socioeconomic segregation and school choice.

 **Some of the projects I am currently working on:**